 Black Tea Grading

 The accepted methods of grading tea relate to the grading of Black tea only.
-In evaluating the quality of tea, the tea experts give consideration to the variety of the tea, the region where it was grown, the stage of picking of the leaves and the tea manufacturing process (Orthodox or CTC).
+In evaluating the quality of tea, the tea experts give consideration to the variety of the tea, the region where it was grown, the stage of picking off the leaves and the tea manufacturing process (Orthodox or CTC).
 Thus the origin of the tea plays a big part in its quality.
-For example, Fine Darjeeling usually has lighter liquor than other black teas, from a light reddish colour to a bright gold.
+For example, Fine Darjeeling usually has lighter liquor than other black teas, from a light reddish color to bright gold.
 It is one of the most famous in the world and considered by many to be the best, which is why it is referred to as the Champagne of teas.
-Ceylon teas from Sri Lanka are probably closest to what most people think of when they think of tea: reddish-brown liquor; brisk, and a full flavour.
+Ceylon teas from Sri Lanka are probably closest to what most people think of when they think of tea: reddish-brown liquor; brisk, and a full flavor.

-- Dust-D This is the lowest grade in the classification of Black tea.
-Actually it consists of small pieces of tea leaves and tea dust.
+- Dust-D - This is the lowest grade in the classification of Black tea.
+Actually, it consists of small pieces of tea leaves and tea dust.

 - Fanning- This consists mainly of pieces of tea leaves.
 It is a low grade.

 - BOP- Broken Orange Pekoe.
 This consists of small tea leaves or pieces of large Leaves.
 It is considered a medium grading for the classification of tea leaves.